-In my last post, I discussed setting up a remote software development team as a pragmatic solution for resolving local technology talent constraints.
-If your business is struggling with hiring developers or you are looking for scalable talent solutions, then this topic will interest you.
+In my last post, I discussed setting up a remote software development team as a pragmatic solution for resolving local technology talent constraints, and gaining budget flexibility.
+If your business is struggling with hiring developers or you are looking for more flexibility in managing budget and resources, then this topic will interest you.
 In this article, I outline some distributed team models that I’ve worked with, along with their applications and best practices.
-Using this information, you may be able to envision what models best suite your business.
+Using this information, you may be able to envision which model best suites your organization.

 Here are the models I’ll be covering:

 - Product team with local technology lead and remote developers

 - Product team with local and remote developers

 Note: Our customers utilize dedicated contracted development teams that manage their developers in one remote office, often in Eastern Europe or South America, as well as the U.S.